DemerNkardaz/Misc-Scripts/README.md

 Just some scripts for me.

-All scripts created with AI.
+Some of scripts created with AI.

 ## AutoHotkey Scripts